 This indicates the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
-Many believe that this is a measure of rehabilitation services.
+This tells you the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Clay County HospitalCritical Access Hospitals 1.11 miles away911 Stacy Burk Drive Flora Illinois 62839Government - Local(618) 662-2131